consistent-milk12/docs-md/generated_docs/compact_str/repr/index.md

 - <span id="repr-as-slice"></span>`fn as_slice(&self) -> &[u8]`

+  Returns the string content, and only the string content, as a slice of bytes.

 - <span id="repr-as-str"></span>`fn as_str(&self) -> &str`

 - <span id="repr-len"></span>`fn len(&self) -> usize`

+  Returns the length of the string that we're storing

 - <span id="repr-is-empty"></span>`fn is_empty(&self) -> bool`

+  Returns `true` if the length is 0, `false` otherwise

 - <span id="repr-capacity"></span>`fn capacity(&self) -> usize`

+  Returns the overall capacity of the underlying buffer

 - <span id="repr-is-heap-allocated"></span>`fn is_heap_allocated(&self) -> bool`